gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 {% endraw %}

 This a great improvement but unfortunately it's still online only.
-However the docs structure is sufficiently simple and well structured to be packaged in a dash docset for offline viewing.
+However the docs structure is sufficiently simple and well structured enough to be packaged in a dash docset for offline viewing.
 What follow in this blog post is how I proceed to build the docset as well as some "tips" for more advanced/obscure topics such as package navigation links and themes support.

 **TLDR** : the generation script is here [https://github.com/lucasg/powershell-docset](https://github.com/lucasg/powershell-docset) but is subject to regular changes and breakages.
 Better download only the generated docsets : [https://github.com/lucasg/powershell-docset/releases](https://github.com/lucasg/powershell-docset/releases)
 <!--more-->

-The document on how to build a dash-compatbile docset is quite clear and straightforward : [https://kapeli.com/docsets#dashDocset](https://kapeli.com/docsets#dashDocset).
+The document on how to build a dash-compatible docset is quite clear and straightforward : [https://kapeli.com/docsets#dashDocset](https://kapeli.com/docsets#dashDocset).

 # Archive structure